Specialism

 • Environmental noise survey

-If you are refused, you can appeal
+If you are refused, consider appealing against the decision

 As mentioned above, councils do end up in front of the Planning Inspectorate for trying to use reserved matters applications as an opportunity to call the whole scheme – which already has outline permission – into question.

 This can happen particularly if local opinion, which missed the original application, has rallied against the reserved matters submission.
-Or there has been a change in the political balance of the council in the time between your outline application and your reserved matters one.
+Or there has been a change in the political balance of the council in the time between your outline application and your reserved matters application.

 How Urbanist Architecture can help you